 For example, at Adorama at Nikon 24-70mm that retails for $1,880 costs $24 to rent for a day and $72 for the whole week.

 How long is the camera lens rental durations?

 Depending upon the company, rental durations may differ.
 Some rental company’s rental durations differ depending upon a face to face rental or a mail rental.
 If the equipment is mailed, the company may require a longer rental agreement due to the wasted days in the mail.

-How does the reservation work?
+How does the lens rental work?

 You can reserve lenses for specific dates.
 If you are going on vacation and would like to take a lens that you don’t own or want to buy, you can reserve it for the dates you will be gone.
 Or if there is a holiday or special event coming up, you may want to consider renting.

-What should I rent?
+What lens should I rent?